grame-cncm/faust/architecture/api/README.md

 ### OpenFrameworks Support

-To turn a Faust code into an OpenFrameworks API, just run the following command:
+To turn a Faust code into an openFrameworks API, just run the following command:

 ```
 faust2api -of yourFaustCode.dsp